samthebest/dump/other-tutorials/kafka-ds-tutorial.md

 ### Step 6 - Implement ingestion framework application with integration tests

+TODO

 Let Docker create the topics on startup.

 Create an `it` integration test directory.

-Add ssh to the Docker file
+Add open-ssh to the Docker file (so we can reuse the deployment scripts).

-Call out to docker
+Call out to docker commands from `it` tests, so we can spin up and run all tests with `sbt it:test`

 https://github.com/wurstmeister/kafka-docker

 (I have no recommended tutorial for Docker since it's usage has changed a lot since I first learnt it.)

 ### Step 7 - Wire in prediction component with integration tests